-Eagle Point Income Company Inc. (the "Company") is an externally managed, non-diversified closed-end management investment company registered under the Investment Company Act of 1940, as amended (the "1940 Act").
+Eagle Point Income Company Inc. (the "Company") is an externally managed, diversified closed-end management investment company registered under the Investment Company Act of 1940, as amended (the "1940 Act").
 The Company's primary investment objective is to generate high current income, with a secondary objective to generate capital appreciation.
 The Company seeks to achieve its investment objectives by investing primarily in junior debt tranches of collateralized loan obligations, or "CLOs," that are collateralized by a portfolio consisting primarily of below investment grade U.S. senior secured loans with a large number of distinct underlying borrowers across various industry sectors.
 The Company focuses on CLO debt tranches rated "BB" (e.g., BB+, BB or BB-, or their equivalent) by Moody's Investors Service, Inc., or "Moody's," Standard & Poor's, or "S&P," or Fitch Ratings, Inc., or "Fitch," and/or other applicable nationally recognized statistical rating organizations.
-The Company may also invest in other junior debt tranches of CLOs, senior debt tranches of CLOs and other related securities and instruments.
-In addition, the Company may invest up to 25% of its total assets (at the time of investment) in unrated CLO equity securities and related securities and instruments.
+The Company may invest up to 35% of its total assets (at the time of investment) in unrated CLO equity securities and related securities and instruments.
+The Company may also invest in other junior debt tranches of CLOs, senior debt tranches of CLOs, loan accumulation facilities ("LAF") and other related securities and instruments.
 The Company's common stock is listed on the New York Stock Exchange ("NYSE") under the symbol "EIC".